-SDS2000 trigger source includes analog channels (CH1, CH2, CH3 and CH4), EXT, EXT/5 and AC Line.
+The oscilloscope's trigger source includes analog channels (CH1, CH2), EXT, EXT/5 and AC Line.

 Press the Setup button on the front panel to enter the TRIGGER function menu; press the Source softkey and then turn the Universal Knob to select the desired trigger source.